AquarlisPrime/Repo/Proposal.md

 #### 3. Objectives

-- **Objective 1**: Develop and compare different forecasting methods tailored for airline passenger data.
+Objective 1: Develop and compare different forecasting methods tailored for airline passenger data.

-- **Objective 2**: Evaluate the impact of external factors on future passenger demand predictions.
+Objective 2: Evaluate the impact of external factors on future passenger demand predictions.

-- **Objective 3**: Contribute insights and practical applications to advance forecasting in the aviation industry.
+Objective 3: Contribute insights and practical applications to advance forecasting in the aviation industry.

 #### 4. Literature Review